Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.ProductDescriptors.md

 ## DESCRIPTION

 Each product created in API Management can have a display name and description set.
-Using easy to understand descriptions and metadata greatly assist identification for management and usage.
+Using easy to understand descriptions and metadata greatly assists identification for management and usage.

 During monitoring from service provider perspective: